StergachisLab/DAF-seq-Manuscript/README.md

 ## Accessory Data
-Data files used in analyses that were not included in the SRA upload are available at the Zenodo repository below.
+Data files used in analyses that were not included in the SRA upload are available at the following Zenodo repository: 10.5281/zenodo.15391983
-10.5281/zenodo.15391983